 Your dog needs you, not other dogs

 The modern pet dog has it made.
-They have a comfortable place to sleep, food that they don’t have to hunt for, toys to play with, and people that massage and love them on a daily basis.
+They have a comfortable place to sleep, food that they don’t have to hunt for, toys to play with, and people who massage and love them on a daily basis.

 What more could a dog want?

 I have been seeing a concerning trend where well-meaning people are replacing their presence in their dog’s life with other dogs by

 · Sending their dog to daycare

 · Getting a second dog for their dog to play with

 · Searching for dog playmates on social media